Vasilis Konstantinou

 Vasilis Konstantinou (Βασίλης Κωνσταντίνου; born 19 November 1947) is a former Greek football goalkeeper whose career spanned three decades: the 1960s, 1970s and 1980s.
+He also served as president of FC Panathinaikos from 2017 to 2019.

 Club career

-Born in Marousi, Konstantinou played football for Panathinaikos' youth team before becoming the back-up goalkeeper and under study of Takis Ikonomopoulos.
-He filled in successfully for his "mentor" when the situation called for it as was the case in the European Cup semi-finals against Red Star Belgrade (3-0) which sent PAO to the final.
-Eventually, Konstantinou became the first-team's keeper, a position he held until the 1983 season.
+Konstantinou started playing football at Marousi GS and in 1964 he signed for Panathinaikos.
+He was the back-up goalkeeper of Takis Ikonomopoulos.
+Konstantinou filled in successfully for Ikonomopoulos, when the situation called for it, as was the case in the European Cup semi-finals in 1971 against Red Star Belgrade, which sent Panathinaikos to the final.
+Eventually, Konstantinou became the first-choice keeper, a position he held until the 1983 season.
+In the summer of 1973 he played abroad in the National Soccer League with Toronto Homer.
+On 10 June 1978 he again traveled to Toronto and played for Toronto Metros-Croatia until August 6.
+The following summer he also went to Canada to play for the same club, which were renamed to Toronto Blizzard.
 He ended his career in 1984, playing for OFI.
-In the summer of 1973 he played abroad in the National Soccer League with Toronto Homer.

 International career

 Konstantinou was capped 28 times with Greece.
 He was the keeper for Greece for the UEFA Euro 1980 Final.